New perspectives on knockoffs construction: Introduction

 \item In Section \ref{2wx8m}, we focus on the case where $X_1,\ldots,X_p$ are conditionally independent, in the sense that

 for some random element $Z$ and all Borel sets $A_1,\ldots,A_p\subset\mathbb{R}$.
+This section includes our main results.
 Indeed, under \eqref{n8y6dd}, to build a reasonable knockoff $\widetilde{X}$ is straightforward.
 In addition, with a suitable choice of $Z$, to realize condition \eqref{n8y6dd} is quite simple in practice.
+It suffices to regard $Z$ as a random parameter, equipped with a prior distribution, and to implement a sort of Bayesian procedure.
+For instance, to obtain a knockoff $\widetilde{X}$ such that cov$(X_i,\widetilde{X}_i)=0$ for each $i\in I$ is very easy; see Examples \ref{m2mx}-\ref{s6st8} for details.
 From the statistician's point of view, the advantage is twofold.
 Firstly, condition \eqref{n8y6dd} is easy to be realized and able to describe a number of real situations.
-Secondly, if $X$ is modeled by \eqref{n8y6dd}, to build $\widetilde{X}$ is easy.
+Secondly, if $X$ is modeled by \eqref{n8y6dd}, to build $\widetilde{X}$ is straightforward.
 In particular, as in Section \ref{c5g8n}, the conditional distribution $\mathcal{L}(\widetilde{X}\mid X)$ can be usually written in closed form. \end{itemize}

+To close the paper, in Section \ref{e5ttf67n}, the results mentioned above are translated into practical algorithms.
+This section, written with applications in mind, aims to show how such results can be exploited in real problems.